Figuring out where to shower when you live in small space like a campervan can be tricky.

 6) RinseKit Portable Shower

 RinseKit also make battery-powered pressurized portable showers.
 Simply charge the 12V lead acid battery, fill the tank with water and you’re ready to go.
-You will have a camping shower or a way to wash your dishes, or rinse a wetsuit, on the road.
 The battery is extremely long-lasting.
 The kit gets delivered to you fully charged and will last between 3 and 6 months.
 Once the power runs out, plug it into a wall or your car charger – it will be fully charged in 4 hours.

 The best feature of the RinseKit?
 It comes with a metal notch behind the shower head, which keeps the nozzle operating hands-free.
 Attach the shower head somewhere high on your van and you will get the full pressurized shower experience.